We’re making homemade essential oil reed diffusers today! Read on for the full tutorial.

 This is where it gets fun!
 You can either play it nice and simple with one or two essential oils, or you can get creative and experiment with different oil blends to create all kinds of lovely aromatic concoctions.
 Here’s a great list of essential oil blends that you can try.

-For your 1/4 cup of carrier oil, you’ll use about 10-15 drops, depending on how strong or light you want the scent.
+For your 1/4 cup of carrier oil, you’ll use about 25-30 drops of essential oil.
 I blended 2 oils for each of my diffusers – cinnamon and lavender for the living room, and spearmint and rosemary for the bathroom.

 You’ll also add a splash of alcohol (about a teaspoon) to the oil mixture to help the oils travel up the reeds more effectively.
 You want as high a concentration of alcohol as you can get – at least 90%.
 You can use either perfumer’s alcohol, rubbing alcohol, or vodka.
 I used 95% rubbing alcohol I picked up from the drug store.